Superdiffusion in random two dimensional system with time-reversal symmetry and long-range hopping: Introduction.

-If disorder gets weaker there is the transition in $3D$ to the standard delocalized phase characterized by the diffusive transport and ergodic dynamics \cite{DengShlyap20163DDip}, while in $1D$ eigenstates turns out to be multifractals with the dimension smaller than $1$ \cite{Mirlin19961DLR}. $2D$ systems are more complicated, because for the hopping $V(\mathbf{r})\propto r^{-d}$ the dimensionless Drude conductance diverges logarithmically with the system size as $C_{0}(L)=c_{*}\ln(L)$ \cite{Aleiner112D}.
-Considering the balance of this logarithmic raise of conductance and its logarithmic suppression by coherent back scattering $c_{loc}\ln(L)$ it was suggested in Ref. \cite{Aleiner112D} that two delocalized phases can exist including the superdiffusive ({\it fast}) phase at $c_{*}>c_{loc}$ and the {\it slow} phase with diffusive transport at $c_{*}<c_{loc}$ and the phase boundary realized at $c_{*}=c_{loc}$.
-Yet it turns out that for the isotropic dipoles considered in Ref. \cite{Aleiner112D} $c_{*}<c_{loc}$ for arbitrarily disordering so the {\it fast} phase does not exist.
+For the hopping under consideration $r^{-d}$ and weak disorder, there is the transition in $3D$ to the standard delocalized phase characterized by the diffusive transport and ergodic dynamics \cite{DengShlyap20163DDip}, while in $1D$ eigenstates turns out to be multifractals with the dimension smaller than $1$ \cite{Mirlin19961DLR}. $2D$ systems are more complicated, because for the hopping $V(\mathbf{r})\propto r^{-d}$ the dimensionless classical Drude conductance diverges logarithmically with the system size as $C_{0}(L)=c_{*}\ln(L)$ \cite{Aleiner112D}.
+Considering the balance of this logarithmic raise of conductance and its logarithmic suppression by coherent back scattering $c_{loc}\ln(L)$ Eq. (\ref{eq:Band4}), it was suggested in Ref. \cite{Aleiner112D} that two delocalized phases can exist including the superdiffusive ({\it fast}) phase at $c_{*}>c_{loc}$ and the {\it slow} phase with diffusive transport at $c_{*}<c_{loc}$ and the phase boundary realized at $c_{*}=c_{loc}$.
+Yet it turns out that in systems, possessing time-reversal symmetry, for isotropic dipoles considered in Ref. \cite{Aleiner112D} $c_{*}<c_{loc}$ for an arbitrarily disorder strength so the {\it fast} phase does not exist.
+This is in contrast with the systems with a broken time-reversal symmetry, possessing the transition between fast and slow phases, characterized by the unstable fixed point \cite{Aleiner112D}.

 These achievements {\it motivated} us to search for the superdiffusive, {\it fast} phase using different hopping interaction including anisotropic dipole-dipole interaction with identically oriented dipoles.
-We also found a superdiffusive phase for the $2D$ RKKY interaction at sufficiently weak disorder that will be published separately.
+Our preliminary estimates also show emergence of a superdiffusive phase for the $2D$ RKKY interaction at sufficiently weak disorder that needs a separate consideration.
 These interactions differ from the isotropic dipole model of Ref. \cite{Aleiner112D} by the presence of dispersive modes with the mean free path increasing unlimitedly with decreasing disorder with similar increase of the logarithmic growth parameter $c_{*}$.
-This makes the appearance of the {\it fast} phase with $c_{*}>c_{loc}$ unavoidable.
-Recent experimental realizations of $2D$ Anderson localization \cite{White2020Ultracold2D} and long-range hopping \cite{Lippe2021LRColdAtoms} represent the steps towards generating the settings targeted in the present work.
-Consequently, we believe that its experimental realization is possible and strongly encouraged.
+This makes the appearance of the {\it fast} phase with $c_{*}>c_{loc}$ unavoidable. similarly the anisotropy-mediated localization investigated in Ref. \cite{ab21Scipost} where the number of such modes is extensive, though measure zero.